781574155/use-whisper/README.md

 }
 ```

-And here's a sample server implementation (Next.js 15 with App router), proxying the requests to OpenAI
+And here's a sample server implementation for transcriptions (Next.js 15 with App router), proxying the requests to OpenAI

 ```ts